So, What Is Killyourstereo.com?

 We Are Happy To Be The Media Presenter For Your Tours!

-Killyourstereo.com is happy to be the media presenter for your band’s tour, though the final decision on whether we do or not will come down to our editor, Alex Sievers.
+Killyourstereo.com is happy to be the media presenter for your band’s tour, though the final decision on whether we do or not will come down to our editor.

 If we do indeed co-present a tour, we will do up a news article accordingly and do our best to run an interview with the band(s) in question, as well as writing about the tour in whatever way we can to promote any new dates that have been added, the list of supporting bands etc. We will also post on our socials about the tours when appropriate, but please keep in mind that we are not the promoter and we have other content to cover and publish.

 To reiterate a prior point, we are the not the promoter.
-We will not be booking any of the shows, we do not book the support bands or the headliners, and we do not manage ticket sales or their distribution.
+We will not be booking any of the shows, we do not book the support bands nor the headliners, and we do not manage ticket sales or their distribution.
+Just letting you know so you don’t waste time and hit us up

 As For Those Premiere Streams: